Azure-Samples/active-directory-dotnet-native-headless/README.md

 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.
+9. Press the **Grant Permissions** button in the bar at the top of the Required permissions blade

 ### Step 3:  Configure the sample to use your Azure AD tenant